jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 1. Naming and data type selection of columns in a SQL database (and applying indexes in the right places)
 2. The relationships with other tables, using foreign keys.

 Normalization dictated that duplicity of data should be eliminated, and thus, reuse of data to be maximized.
-Thus, we end up with simple relationships and muti-variant semantics crammed into the most efficient datatypes for minimizing storage space, and maximizing performance.
+Thus, we end up with simple relationships and multi-variant semantics crammed into the most efficient datatypes for minimizing storage space, and maximizing performance.

 This mantra of "data reuse" was then poorly extrapolated out and over-applied to reuse data across unrelated components in the system.
 In many medium-sized systems of this kind, developers would start mapping new use cases (for new components) onto existing tables that were designed for other components of the system.
 Semantics and abstractions were mixed.
 Worse, these existing tables were then modified for newer use-cases for newer components of the system, breaking existing functionality in a way very hard to detect before releasing the software.